nirmalaC/HotelBookingSystem/README.md

 - Go to UiTest file and right click and click run button to run individual tests OR
 Run using maven commands through terminal:
-- "mvn test" This will run both api and selenium tests.
-- "mvn test -Dbrowser=browserName" This will run Selenium tests on either Chrome or Firefox based on the given browserName.
+- "mvn test -Dbrowser=browserName" This will run Selenium tests on either Chrome or Firefox based on the given browserName in the config file.

 Cucumber Reports :
 ------------------